diego0020/braviz-app/sphinx_doc/source/graphical/fmri_explore.rst

     -   **Subject**: The subject to whom the signal belongs
     -   **Coordinates**: The spatial coordinates at which the bold signal was sampled
     -   **Contrast**: The active contrast when the signal was sampled
-    -   **T Stat**: The T statistic value corresponding to the signal and the contrast.
+    -   **T Stat**: The T statistic value corresponding to the signal and the contrast (read from the SPM output).

 .. hint::
     When you click on a row of the table the corresponding signal will be highlighted in the plot